Skoda has detailed UK pricing and specifications for the new Octavia vRS iV plug-in hybrid ahead of order books opening on 3 November.

 Black wheels hide red-finished brake calipers, while full-LED matrix headlights and LED tail-lights are standard.

 Upgrades inside include Alcantara vRS-branded seats that are electrically adjustable and heated for both driver and front passenger.
-The headlining and dashboard trim employ Alcantara as well, and there are aluminium pedals.
+The headlining and dashboard trim features Alcantara as well, and there are aluminium pedals.